SECTIONAL QUALIFYING: (18-holes of Stroke Play Qualifying)

 Important Qualifier Information

 Format: 18-hole stroke play qualifying.
-The number of qualifying spots available at each site will be published following the close of entries.
-Successful qualifiers will advance to the 72nd Connecticut Senior Amateur Championship on October 4th - 5th at Fairview Farm Golf Course.
+The number of spots available at each site is determined by the total number of players participating.
+Successful qualifiers will advance to the 73rd Connecticut Senior Amateur at the Shorehaven Golf Club on October 1-2, 2018.

 Withdrawals & Refunds: Refund less $25.00 administrative fee if requested prior to entry deadline.
 50% refund after entry deadline and seven days prior to the event.
 Within seven days prior to the event there will be no refund.
 Any player who has competed in a qualifying round will be not be issued a refund if they are forced to withdraw from the championship proper.